frnsys/half_earth/readme.md

 - `hes-game` is the game itself, which is mostly a visual layer over the engine.
 - `hes-editor` is an editor to change parts of the game/engine, e.g. what projects are available, their parameters, etc, and is used to build custom `.world` files that can be loaded into new games.

 Note that there are effectively two versions of the game: web and native.
-We don't include the editor for the web version but that should be the only major difference between the world.
-Worlds created in the editor can be used in the web version.
+We don't include the editor for the web version but that should be the only major difference between the two.
+However worlds created in the editor _can_ be used in the web version.

 We also include [a version](https://github.com/frnsys/hector-wasm) of the [Hector simple climate model](https://jgcri.github.io/hector/) that we've adapted to run in the browser.
 The process of building Hector for WASM is complicated so pre-compiled versions are included here.